Christmas in Tinley Park, It’s All About The Lights

 — Daily Southtown (@DailySouthtown) December 21, 2017

 Tinley Park and the southwest suburbs become like a theme park of sorts during December.
+We’ve even made the news about it as you can see by that tweet above.
 Every December lists get posted online of the addresses of the most spectacularly decorated homes in the southwest Chicago suburbs (Kidslist and the Tinley Park Patch) and this year one home in Tinley Park was featured in two articles in the Chicago Tribune!
 One was entitled This Tinley Park house takes decking the halls to a whole new level and the other was entitled Tinley Park couple has once again ‘arranged’ to have Santa greet kids on their driveway.
 The sweetest story you’ll read this season though is about a man who dedicated his holiday display to his late wife.
 Suffice to say, Tinley Park won Christmas this year by sheer exposure.

 In the northwest suburbs I had never heard of people driving around the neighborhood to see other people’s Christmas light decorations.
 You’d be walking around your neighborhood and happen to see a really festively decorated house, but down here it’s an event!